That Of Personal Power- The Powerful Influence

 You may suffer from stress as long as your safety and worth are determined by fleeting externals, such as your money, your appearance, your performance, or your power over others.
 When we associate our happiness and worth with transient issues rather than with everlasting qualities like worry, compassion, and kindness, we experience stress.

-Amelia obviously acts from her ego and thinks that manipulating people with her rage and money would give her the security and happiness she craves.
-But despite having accomplished all she thought would bring her happiness and protection, the majority of the time she feels traumatized and alone.
-Amelia is hollow inside.
-She has no firsthand knowledge of her true self, the beauty she possesses, her livability, or her inherent value.
+Amelia clearly operates from her ego, believing that controlling others with her anger and wealth would provide her with the security and happiness she desires.
+However, despite achieving what she thought would bring her happiness and security, she often feels distressed and isolated.
+Inside, Amelia feels empty.
+She lacks a true understanding of her own self, her inner beauty, her worthiness, and her intrinsic value.
 Her existence is entirely dependent on externals as opposed to spiritual principles like love, compassion, honesty, and kindness.

 “She is missing from herself a lack of love, kindness, and self-compassion.”

-Embracing non-secular ideals rather than only earthly values gives one’s personality energy.
-Making love, kindness, and compassion for oneself and others more important than having control over them is how it manifests.
-It results from performing the inner work required to give the sole control over the body rather than allowing the body’s fight-or-flight instincts, which are animal instincts, to rule over our choices.
-When the soul rules the body, you have the power to carry out your desires, live resolutely in the face of harm, and maintain your love in the face of danger.
-You have excellent personal strength when your soul rules over your body.
+Embracing spiritual ideals alongside earthly values adds vitality to one’s character.
+Prioritizing love, kindness, and compassion for oneself and others over the desire for control is the manifestation of this energy.
+It involves doing the inner work necessary to give control to the soul rather than allowing the body’s fight-or-flight instincts, which are animalistic, to dictate our actions.
+When the soul governs the body, you gain the ability to pursue your aspirations, remain steadfast in adversity, and sustain your love in the face of danger.
+When your soul governs your body, you possess profound personal strength.

 In conclusion,

-How do you own your personal power, please?
-Please share your answers in the section below.
+How do you embrace and assert your personal power?
+Please share your thoughts in the comments section below.

 Related: 3 Questions to Give you Power – It’s Inspirational